Updating Apache Kafka® cluster settings

 schema_registry: Set totrueto manage data schemas using Managed Schema Registry.
 You will not be able to edit this setting once it is enabled. -

-rest_api_config.enabled: Set totruefor access to sending requests to the Apache Kafka® REST API.
+rest_api_config.enabled: Set totrueto enable sending Apache Kafka® REST API requests.
 You will not be able to edit this setting once it is enabled. -

 maintenance_window: Maintenance window settings.
-Select one of these options:anytime: Any time.weekly_maintenance_window: On schedule:day: Day of week inDDDformat:MON,TUE,WED,THU,FRI,SAT, orSUN.hour: Time of day (UTC) inHHformat, from1to24.
+Select one of these options:anytime: Any time.weekly_maintenance_window: On schedule:day: Day of week inDDDformat, i.e.,MON,TUE,WED,THU,FRI,SAT, orSUN.hour: Time of day (UTC) inHHformat, from1to24.

 -

-deletion_protection: To enable (true) or disable (false) cluster protection against accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.
+deletion_protection: To enable (true) or disable (false) cluster protection from accidental deletion.Even with cluster deletion protection enabled, one can still delete a user or topic or connect manually and delete the data.

 You can get the cluster ID with the list of clusters in the folder.